 In Indiana and Kentucky, brown recluse spiders can become a problem inside homes.
 When they do, they are a threat that should not be taken lightly.
 While a small percentage of brown recluse bites have widespread necrotic properties, all it takes is one bite in the wrong location for a disfiguring wound to occur.
-For this reason, it is important that all residents of Indiana and Kentucky learn important facts about brown recluse spiders that can help to mitigate this threat.
+For this reason, all residents of Indiana and Kentucky must learn important facts about brown recluse spiders that can help to mitigate this threat.
 Today, we're going to talk about brown recluse habitation.
 The more you know about the places brown recluse spiders hide, the better your chances are for avoiding a bite.

-There are a few factors brown recluse consider when choosing a place to hide.
+There are a few factors brown recluses consider when choosing a place to hide.
 These spiders prefer dark, dry, undisturbed environments that feel like locations where they would hide in nature.
 Here are some examples:

 In nature, brown recluses will hide under tree bark.

 When brown recluse spiders get into our homes, they're likely to get into boxes or hide in stacks of cardboard.
 The paper material of cardboard makes brown recluse feel like they're hiding under the bark of a tree or in a pile of wood debris.